greenlaw/bpad/README.md

   * Run `terraform apply` on the target deployment to initialize cloud resources.
 * Deploy
   * Run any post-Terraform deployment steps for your app.
 For example, deploy Kubernetes resources to an EKS cluster created during the Apply phase.
+* Undeploy
+  * Reverse some or all actions performed during the deploy step.

 ## Installation